OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-11.md

 ## Luke 11:9

-“So I say to you: Ask, and it shall be given to you; seek, and you shall find; knock, and it shall be opened to you.
+“So I tell you: Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.

 ## Luke 11:10